 - Kyle, the driver of the third vehicle, and a first time geohasher.

-- air384 and I have been together for a while and best friends for years, but this was our first expedition together.
+- air384 we knew each other for many years, but this was our first expedition together.

-I know several other UBC geohashers, but I've not been on a geohash with them, so their names are not on the above list.
+I knew several other UBC geohashers, but I've not been on a geohash with them, so their names are not on the above list.

 The ribbons were taking up a lot of space, so I've moved them to their own page.
 Click here for my ribbons!